West metro elections: Orono mayoral challenger wins in race that drew big money

 Orono is home to about 8,000 people.
 It borders a portion of Lake Minnetonka and surrounds the city of Long Lake.
 The two cities are locked in a lawsuit and face a trial next year, as Long Lake officials accuse Orono of trying to poach their firefighters after Orono broke off to form its own department.

 Some residents and business owners have also questioned the value of a new public works facility and deals that transferred Lake Minnetonka property rights to city officials.
-Public meetings have at times devolved into shouting, with speakers and elected leaders trading pointed words or suing each other.
+Public meetings have at times devolved into shouting, with speakers and elected leaders trading pointed words or suing one another.

 The mayor presides over City Council meetings, serves as a spokesperson for Orono and can declare emergencies, if needed.
 The position pays $4,200 per year.
 Local elections have drawn many multiples of that in campaign donations.